-- I. the establishment of Newton's Voting Guidelines, which are applied in an objective and consistent manner across client accounts, based on, as applicable, internal and external research and recommendations provided by third party proxy advisory services and without consideration of any Newton or BNY client relationship factors; - II. the establishment of an independent stewardship team, which executes Newton's proxy voting activities; and - III. internal oversight groups.
+I. the establishment of Newton's Governance Principles and Voting Guidelines, which are applied in an objective and consistent manner across client accounts, based on, the application of Newton's bespoke

+- voting policy and analysis drawn from internal and external research, as applicable and without consideration of any Newton or BNY client relationship factors; - II. the establishment of an independent stewardship team, which executes Newton's proxy voting activities; and - III. internal oversight groups.